jhashikhar/digital-signal-governance/docs/governance-overview.md

 ---

-## Four Governance Domains
+## DSG Governance Domains

-DSG organizes signal-layer governance conditions into four primary domains:
+DSG organizes signal-layer governance conditions into five taxonomy branches:

 ### 1. Signal Governance

 Conditions that operate directly on signals: integrity, lifecycle, admission, dependency, conflict, ambiguity, and interpretive consistency.
 Signal governance is the foundational domain; all other domains describe specific dimensions of the conditions that affect signal formation and quality.

 ### 2. Identity Governance

 Conditions that determine whether the entities referenced by signals — persons, devices, accounts — are represented consistently and persistently.
 Identity governance is a precondition for measurement, attribution, and consent, all of which depend on stable entity identification.

 ### 3. Consent Governance

 Conditions that determine whether signals are authorized — whether the consent underpinning signal generation is valid, current, and honored.
 Consent governance addresses both the architecture of consent and the alignment of consent states across systems.

 ### 4. Measurement Governance

 Conditions that determine whether measurements constructed from signals are valid, documented, and governed to a standard adequate for the reliance placed upon them.
 Measurement governance addresses measurement architecture, attribution dependency, and the governance conditions embedded in reported values.

+### 5. Governance Risk

+Governance Risk addresses aggregate governance exposure arising when governance conditions across signal environments become degraded, unverifiable, inconsistent, or no longer current.
+It includes Governance Exposure, Structural Drift, and Observability Gaps.

 ---